 The public personas who pass as conservatives are NOT system builders.
 We know them as conservatives not by their well thought-out, philosophically consistent thinking; but because they’ve staked out certain positions on The Issues, over time.

 Evil is integral to the human condition, always has been, always will be.
 Evil can’t be wished away, treated away, medicated away or legislated away.
-It is here to stay.”
+Evil is here to stay.

 In cahoots with their left-liberal partners in crime, conservative jurists, journalists, politicians and pundits now routinely debase this moral vocabulary.
 “Gun violence,” they all jabber, is caused by mental illness.